 Today, I want to share my home canning recipe for Peach Pie Filling made with peaches from the Farmer’s Market.

-First, I admit defeat.
-I have a peach tree.
-In the spring it was loaded with blossoms.
-I knew I was going to have a tree dripping with peaches.
+Firstly, I admit defeat.
+This is because I have a peach tree.
+So in the spring it was loaded with blossoms.
+I then knew I was going to have a tree dripping with peaches.
 Visions of peach pies danced in my mind’s eye.

 However, an unexpected late frost busted up those dreams.
-I had one blossom survive.
-One lonely peach is all I harvested this year.
-It was juicy, sweet, and as lovely as any Carolina peach.
+As a result, I only had one blossom survive.
+So one lonely peach is all I harvested this year.
+But it was juicy, sweet, and as lovely as any Carolina peach.
 Its photo is below.

 There is good news here.
 We were able to properly trim the tree without sacrificing fruit.
 And, because the tree was not nursing fruit, it grew about two feet this summer.
 So surely that will mean more peaches next year?
 I’m hoping anyway.